jjos2372/wc-burst/README.md

-# wc-burst: WooCommerce (WordPress) BURST payments
+# WooCommerce (WordPress) BURST payments - wc-burst
 [![GPLv3](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

-There are many platforms for e-commerce cryptocurrency payments these days.
+There are many alternatives for cryptocurrency payments these days.
-However, the way they are implemented hurt many important principles: you need to create an account, they hold your funds, etc.
+However, the way they are implemented hurt many important principles: you need to create an account, manage API keys, they hold your funds, etc.
 Actually, most systems are more alike exchanges or classical credit card payment companies than anything else.